-08 Feb 2021 PPP Taxable in Utah and Other States
+25 Mar 2021 PPP Taxable in Utah and Other States

 Utah along with 20 other states, typically conforms with the Internal Revenue Code.
-However, due to the eight-month lagtime in the Federal legislation, Utah determined they will tax any part of the PPP Loan that is forgiven.
+However, due to the eight-month lagtime in the Federal legislation, Utah determined they will tax PPP Loans in these situations.

 Typically, when a business receives loan forgiveness, it is treated as taxable income under Section 265 IRC.
 However, under the CARES Act, this income was treated as nontaxable for federal income tax purposes.
 Since this income was nontaxable, the Treasury Department ruled that expenses paid with PPP loans were not deductible.